cmsmcq/gingersnap/A/worklog.md

 attributes are now being emitted without error in the ixml test cases in the toys directory, and I believe they are correct.

+## 2021-01-26 More progress

+Have spent the last two days running the flows from the ixml document to positive test cases and through the O3 superset to negative test cases.

+The ixml-tests project now has positive and negative test cases for the gxxx grammars, and positive test cases for the arithmetic expression grammar.
+The O3 superset flow is running into difficulties, because ixml-to-saprg is not dealing well with pseudo-terminals in the case that a start symbol is specified.
+Apparently the revision did not handle all cases:  either I didn't implement it right, or I overlooked something.

+Or possibly when revising the transform I expected pseudoterminals to have been expanded in place.

+## 2021-01-26 Asymptotic progress

+Taking the O0 versions of expr, term, and factor in the arith.ixml grammar and simplifying them to a single rule was a very painful experience.
+Found bugs in ixml-to-saprg, and the make file and R0-subset transform were not much help.
+Eventually got the simplifications by a much more manual process than I would have liked, involving factoring some disjunctions into ad hoc nonterminals by hand, halfway through the development.
+(I don't have a tool for doing such factoring, because specifying what to factor seems tricky.
+Perhaps I just need to bite the bullet and allow tumbler references to the subexpression I have in mind.)

+Eventually got it done, and generated the negative tests.
+Put them into the ixml-tests project.

+If I can, this afternoon I'll do tests for ixml itself.
+That may be a challenge.